Public Policy Forum

 The Public Policy Forum (PPF) is an independent, non-profit Canadian think tank for public-private dialogue.
-The organization's stated aim is "to serve as a neutral, independent forum for open dialogue on public policy."
+The organization's purpose is to connect diverse participants in the policymaking process and to work with them to inform policy discussions.
+The PPF is a registered charity in Canada.

+Its current president and CEO is Inez Jabalpurwala who manages a staff of approximately 30.

+History

-The Forum was founded in 1987 by Shelly (Sheldon) Ehrenworth, Geoff Poapst and a group of public and private sector leaders.
-The inaugural board meeting took place in Toronto where members endorsed what became the Forum's credo: that the business of government is too important to leave in the hands of government alone.
+The Forum was founded in 1987 by Shelly (Sheldon) Ehrenworth, Geoff Poapst, Max B.E.
+Clarkson and a group of public and private sector leaders in Toronto.
 In its early years, the Forum brought together leaders from business, the trade union movement, academe and the not-for-profit sector for meetings in cities across Canada.
 The idea was to share perspectives on public sector management questions and discuss ways to build a more collaborative approach to policy making.

-The PPF has grown to more than 200 members from business, federal and provincial governments, academia, organized labour and the voluntary and not-for-profit sectors.
+The PPF has since grown to include about 200 organizations from business, federal and provincial governments, academia, organized labour and the voluntary and not-for-profit sectors.

-Its current President and CEO is Edward Greenspon.
+Governance

+The PPF is a registered charity that is governed by a board of approximately 20 directors.
+The board is chaired by André Beaulieu.